 - Collaborative for Rural Primary Care, Research, Education, And Practice (Rural PREP) The mission of the Collaborative for Rural Primary care, Research, Education and Practice (Rural PREP) is to improve and sustain rural health through community engagement and research in rural primary care health professions education.
 Rural PREP exists to improve and sustain the education of primary care providers for rural practice.
 Rural PREP exists to improve and sustain the education of primary care providers for rural practice.
 Rural PREP is building a scholarly community of practice that is evidenced-based, community-engaged, and practice-informed, leveraging existing collaborative relationships and adding new ones.
 Rural PREP brings together educators, researchers, and practitioners to create a platform for sharing evidence-based practices, generate new ideas for research and evaluation of rural primary care training, promote scholarly activity, and translate evidence into educational practice.

 - COMCorps is the Heritage College’s AmeriCorps program that places up to 17 national service members in Athens County in Ohio.
 COMCorps members create and support social and physical environments that promote good health and wellness for all.
 Major focuses of the program include food insecurity, nutrition education and emotional support for individuals living with chronic stress.
-If you are interested in learning more about national service, please contact Eric Long at email@example.com.
+If you are interested in learning more about national service, please contact Kari Boyle at firstname.lastname@example.org.

 - Community Health Worker Certification Training (CHWCT): The College of Health Sciences and Professions works in collaborative partnership with the Athens City-County Health Department to facilitate this six-week training.
 CHWCT is offered free of charge to students and community members interested in becoming certified community health care workers.
 Contact: Kerri Shaw email@example.com